U.S. Agent: Infinity Wars

-During the "Infinity Wars" storyline, John Kaluu is the U.S.Archmage, a character that is the result of a combination of John Walker and the villain Kaluu and including physical features of both characters.
-John Kaluu was a soldier in the U.S Army who became the new soldier supreme when the original disappeared.
-He fought against the Communists during the Cold War, although he was dangerously out of control because of his use of dark magic and was placed into suspended animation by the military.
-Kaluu eventually broke out after the return of Stephen Rogers and the two would eventually form an uneasy alliance.
+U.S. Archmage (John Kaluu), a composite character based on U.S. Agent and Kaluu, appears in "Infinity Wars".
+This version is a soldier in the U.S Army who became the Soldier Supreme after his predecessor, Stephen Rogers, disappeared.
+Kaluu fought against the Communists during the Cold War, but proved to be out of control because of his use of dark magic and was placed in suspended animation.
+In the present day, Kaluu escapes following the return of Stephen Rogers, with the two becoming uneasy allies.